 Workforce development and career training have been priorities for Illinois lawmakers for some time.
 The Paid Leave for All Workers Act is another tangible way for Illinois to attract and retain top talent.

 The Act originally began as Senate Bill 208 in 2021 as an amendment to the Illinois Choice Savings Program Act.
 It underwent several revisions in both chambers, ranging from removing any reference to a small employer to changes in the number of employees that a covered employer would have.
-On January 30th, the Bill was sent to Governor Pritzker to sign.
-He has expressed his support and will approve it.

 How the Illinois Paid Leave Act Works